LeoMcBills/100_days-ML/c_plusplus/storageClassesAndNamespaces/README.md

 Access to an object as defined by the object’s storage class is independent of anyaccess controls for the elements of a class.
 Namespaces that subdivide program scope and classes will be introduced at a later stage.

+## Lifetime
+Objects with block scope are normally created automatically within the code block that defines them.
+Such objects can only be accessed by statements within that block and are called **local** to that block.
+The memory used for these objects is freed after leaving the code block.
+In this case, the lifetime of the objects is said to be **automatic**.

+However, it is possible to define objects with block scope that are available through-out the runtime of a program.
+The lifetime of these objects is said to be **static**.
+When the program flow re-enters a code block, any pre-existing conditions will apply.

+Objects with program and file scope are always **static**.
+These objects are created when a program is launched and are available until the program is terminated.

+Four storage classes are available for creating objects with the scope and lifetime